Winning Lines (American game show): Bonus Round: The Wonderwall

-The winner had three minutes to answer as many questions as possible, using 49 answers numbered 01–49 as displayed on three projection screens.
+The winner had three minutes to answer as many questions as possible, using 49 answers numbered 1–49 as displayed on three projection screens.
 Each correct answer earned more money, with 20 correct answers earning $1 million.
+The timer began to run as soon as the host started to ask the first question.

 Seated in front of the Wonderwall, the contestant was given 15 seconds to study the answers before the round began.
 As in the British version, the contestant had to call out both the correct answer and its number to be given credit.
-The contestant could also freeze the timer twice for 15 seconds each (called "pit stops") and look over the board again; however, he/she was not allowed to answer during the pit stop.
+The contestant could take up to two "pit stops," each of which froze the timer for 15 seconds and gave him/her another chance to look over the board; however, he/she could not answer until the pit stop had ended.
 The contestant could also pass on a maximum of two questions.
 The correct answer was announced and removed from the board when the contestant responded (whether correct or incorrect), but not if he/she passed.

-Giving an incorrect answer or failing to answer or pass within 15 seconds gave the contestant a strike.
+Giving an incorrect answer, or failing to answer or pass within 15 seconds after the host had finished a question, gave the contestant a strike.
 A button near the contestant's seat glowed red once either two strikes had been earned or there were 15 seconds left in the round, whichever came first.
-He/she could press this button at any time from that point to "bail out," ending the round and keeping all money earned to that point.
+He/she could press this button at any time from that point on to "bail out," ending the round and keeping all accumulated money.
 If the contestant ran out of time or accumulated three strikes without bailing out, he/she lost all winnings from the Wonderwall and left with only the $2,500 won in the main game.

 As in the British version, instead of the three screens in the studio, home viewers were shown a screen that continually scrolled from side to side and automatically jumped to the right place when a correct answer was given (either by the player or by the host in the event the player was incorrect).

 The U.S. version offered an at-home game similar to the UK version.
 The second digit from each of the Round 1 winners' numbers and the second digit from the number of the final correct answer given during the Wonderwall were shown at the end of the show.
 Home viewers who could make up their own home or cell phone number from these digits, without the area code, were eligible to enter a drawing for $50,000.